Hunting & Fishing

 Big Game Permit application process

-Permit hunting for big game is free of charge and completed by lottery draw.
+Permit hunting for big game is annually announced around April and completed by lottery draw.
 Only limited permits will be filled for each seasonal deer and elk hunts based on herd population counts, management goals, and to ensure hunters have a high quality hunting experience.
-To apply for a permit draw visit the Hunting Permits Portal.
+To apply for a permit draw visit the Hunting Permits Portal after ODFW has issued tags.
 Hunters must provide proof of current hunting license and purchased state permit as regulated by Oregon Department of Fish and Game.
-The last day to apply for a permit draw is July 31st and selected hunters will be contacted by August 3rd each year.
-Hunters are required to complete daily access permits.
-Sign-out Forms are required at Pine Creek to include the Hunters’ Harvest Report section for game management purposes.
+The last day to apply for a permit draw is around the end of July and selected hunters will be contacted in early August each year.

 Big Game Drawing notifications